Interim Director, Climate Change & Health Initiative

 In addition to regular contributions to The New York Times’ The Upshot, he writes for the JAMA Forum.

 Stefanie Friedhoff is a German-American journalist and content strategist with 25+ years of experience in international media and higher education.
-As part of the HGHI leadership team, she executes the Institute's vision through the delivery of new programs, initiatives, strategies and symposia.
+As a former member of the HGHI leadership team, she continues to work in close collaboration with the Institute on projects related to pandemic preparedness and communication.

 Friedhoff is an expert at creating innovative approaches to engage audiences in critical conversations about global health.
 She has worked as a foreign correspondent, feature writer, editor and photographer on three continents.
 Her stories have been published in TIME magazine, The Boston Globe, Geo, Sueddeutsche Zeitung, Frankfurter Allgemeine, and many other publications.
 From 2006 to 2014, she directed a variety of programs at the Nieman Foundation for Journalism at Harvard, including Nieman’s Global Health Reporting Fellowship.
 A 2001 Nieman Fellow herself, Friedhoff is also a senior advisor to the Trust for Trauma Journalism and a board member at RiffReporter.